raleel/mythras-srd/0005_Combat.md

 **Scar**** Foe**: The combatant inflicts his opponent with a scar that will be the talk of all for the rest of his or her life – such as an almost-severed-throat, or the letter 'Z' artfully inscribed across the chest.

-**Select**** Target**: When an attacker Fumbles, the defender may manoeuvre or deflect the blow in such a way that it hits an adjacent bystander instead.
+**Select**** Target**: When an attacker Fumbles, the defender may maneuver or deflect the blow in such a way that it hits an adjacent bystander instead.
 This requires that the new target is within reach of the attacker's close combat weapon, or in the case of a ranged attack, is standing along the line of fire.
 The new victim is taken completely by surprise by the unexpected accident and has no chance to avoid the attack which automatically hits.
 In compensation, however, they suffer no Special Effect.

 **Slip**** Free**: On a Critical the defender can automatically escape being Entangled, Gripped, or Pinned.